sodadata/docs/README.md

 3. Follow the [style guidelines](#style-guidelines) to edit existing or write new content using [markdown](#use-jekyll-markdown).
 4. Adjust the nav order of any new files in the `docs` > `nav.yml` file.
 5. Spell check your content (select all and copy to Google Docs for a thorough check) and test all links.
-6. Commit your contributions, create a pull request, and request a review from janet-can.
+6. Commit your contributions, open a pull request, and request a review from someone on the Soda team.
 7. If you work for Soda, merge your pull request.
 If not, a Soda employee will review and merge when ready.
 8. Celebrate your new life as a published author!